(All fields required)

 Intensive research training is offered in three programmatic areas, the Basic and Experimental Track, the Translational and Clinical Track and the Healthcare Transformation Track.

 The program pays great attention to mentorship on the personal and academic level.
 The program director meets with the fellows every six months to ensure that the fellows remain on track in all aspects of training.
 A long list of faculty within and outside the division is also available for fellows to choose mentors.
-To better coordinate the fellows’ mentorship in research, the fellowship has an Education Council, headed by Nives Zimmermann, MD, and is attended by Amal Assa’ad, MD, Marc Rothenberg, MD, PhD, Simon Hogan, PhD, David Bernstein, MD, Kimberly Risma, MD, PhD, and Karl von Tiehl, MD, as faculty members, as well as a fellow representative (usually a third-year fellow).
+To better coordinate the fellows’ mentorship in research, the fellowship has an Education Council, headed by Nives Zimmermann, MD, and is attended by Amal Assa’ad, MD, Marc Rothenberg, MD, PhD, Simon Hogan, PhD, David Bernstein, MD, and Kimberly Risma, MD, PhD, as faculty members, as well as a fellow representative (usually a third-year fellow).
 The council formalizes the research plans for the fellowship and the Scientific Oversight Committee for each fellow.

 Allergy / immunology fellows interested in basic and experimental biology may conduct research in a broad range of immunological disorders related to: 1) allergic diseases (e.g., asthma, food allergy, eczema, eosinophilic disorders, anaphylaxis); 2) autoimmune diseases (e.g. inflammatory bowel disease); and 3) primary immunodeficiency and dysregulation.
 The faculty members from Cincinnati Children’s and the University of Cincinnati participate in a large consortium referred to as the Center for Immunology Research, which includes numerous NIH-funded investigators, clinical and postdoctoral fellows and graduate students enrolled in the Immunobiology Graduate Training Program.